SuperBianC/scMulan/README.md

 ```

 ## Quick start
-🚀 Jump right into analysis!
-All you need is your test adata file.
+download the [ckpt file](https://cloud.tsinghua.edu.cn/f/2250c5df51034b2e9a85/?dl=1) and put it under ./ckpt/
+Prepare your test adata file, and start using scMulan

 ## Tutorials
 We provided a tutorial of using scMulan for [cell type annotation (see tutorial)](/Tutorial-cell_type_annotation.ipynb).